mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 //+kubebuilder:rbac:groups=apps,resources=deployments/finalizers,verbs=update
 ```

-These are used to generate and scaffold relevant code pertaining to the controller's required permissions during `sidecar-injector`'s build process (see the `Makefile` for more details and clues).
+These annotations are used to generate and scaffold relevant code pertaining to the controller's required permissions during `sidecar-injector`'s build process (see the `Makefile` for more details and clues).
 However, in `sidecar-injector`'s case, not all these permissions are necessary.
 Remove the unnecessary permissions annotations, leaving only...

 ```
 //+kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete